Sofitel Legend Metropole Hanoi: History

-In 1946 the French owners of the Métropole sell it to a Chinese businessman, Giu Sinh Hoi.
+In 1946 the French owners sold the Métropole to a Chinese businessman named Giu Sinh Hoi.

-Ho Chi Minh used the Metropole at several occasions as a meeting place.
-In 1946 he entertained talks at the conference room with General Etienne Valuie and Vietnams politician Nguyễn Hải Thần, in the small wing where the lobby bar is located today.
-He occasionally used the hotel for meetings, officially again in 1960.
+Ho Chi Minh used the Metropole on several occasions as a meeting place.
+In 1946 he hosted talks in the conference room with General Etienne Valuie and Vietnams politician Nguyễn Hải Thần, in the small wing where the lobby bar is located today.
+He occasionally used the hotel for meetings again in 1960.